Normal Theater: Decline

 In December 1974, the Springfield chain Kerasotes Brothers took over the theater.
 On January 8, 1982, Kerasotes closed the Irvin Theater in Bloomington and turned the Normal Theater into a “dollar house”.

 In 1985, it was divided into a two screen theater, also known as twinning.
 The original commercial operation of the Normal Theater ended on May 16, 1991.

 Restoration

 The Town of Normal purchased the theater and reopened it in 1993 through a community restoration effort.
 The grand reopening on October 7, 1994 screened Singin’ in the Rain.

 In June 1996, Normal received the “Preservation Project of the Year” award by the Landmarks Preservation Council of Illinois.
 On July 25, 1997, the Normal Theater was placed on the National Register of Historic Places.

-Present Day

-Today theater goers enjoy a "throwback" theater going experience in the fully restored art deco theater.
 The inside restoration installed plush, coral colored seating, blue, maroon and salmon colored walls, high-modern style aisle lights and layered ceiling of multicolored neon lights.
 Due to accessibility and building code changes, the Normal Theater now seats 385.